maritocuate/wordpress-template-init/readme.txt

 = Does this theme support any plugins? =

-Rana Theme includes support for Infinite Scroll in Jetpack.
+stoya includes support for Infinite Scroll in Jetpack.

 == Changelog ==